vmware/dod-compliance-and-automation/docs/tutorials/cloud-foundation-9x/ansible-playbook-overview.md

 All Ansible roles needed to remediate STIG compliance for VCF have been consolidated into a single playbook starting in 9.0.0.0.

-{{% alert title="Important" color="warning" %}}
-For the best experience, prior to using the STIG automation provided here please ensure you:
+> **Important** For the best experience, prior to using the STIG automation provided here please ensure you:

-- Have familiarity with the rules contained in the various VMware STIGs and have evaluated them for impact and implementation considerations in the environment.
+> - Have familiarity with the rules contained in the various VMware STIGs and have evaluated those for impact and implementation considerations in the environment.
-- Have an understanding of Ansible playbooks and concepts.
+> - Have an understanding of Ansible playbooks and concepts.
-- Have a backout plan so that the changes can be rolled back if necessary.
+> - Have a back out plan so the changes can be rolled back if necessary.
-- Have read the README and understand the structure of the Ansible playbook provided here.
+> - Have read the README and understand the structure of the Ansible playbook provided here.

-**Failure to do so can result in unintended behavior in the environment.**
+> **Failure to do so can result in unintended behavior in the environment.**

 ## Supported Versions
 - VCF 9.0.0.0